hedgewithcryptohedgewithcrypto

 On the other hand, Coinjar's market order fees start at 0.1% and follow a tiered maker and taker model which means that they can be reduced depending on what the trading volume is over the last 30 days.
 For example, if buying Bitcoin with a volume between $10k and $100k then the resulting maker and taker fees are 0% and 0.09% respectively.
 Additionally, trading between cryptocurrency pairs including BTC and ETH will result in cheaper fees of 0% (maker) and 0.04% (taker), irrespective of the trading volume.

 Whilst the fees to instantly buy crypto with AUD are excessively high across both platforms, the tiered maker and taker structure of Coinjar will be highly suited for high-volume traders.
-Beginners may be discouraged or not know how to place market orders.
+Users may be discouraged or not know how to place market orders.
 Those who are seeking value for money whilst not sacrificing simplicity can consider these cheaper alternatives to CoinSpot.

 Winner: Coinjar